-There are just a bunch of foods to cut off your diet when dealing with a fatty liver, but this doesn’t mean that everything else is permitted or can’t cause further damage to your liver, especially if you don’t eat those with moderation in mind.
+There are just a bunch of foods to cut off your diet when dealing with a fatty liver, but this doesn’t mean that everything else is permitted, nor that “healthy” foods can’t become unhealthy if you consume them in excess.

-While there are definitely healthy options coming in cans, jars or bags, most of them aren’t.
-It’s usually easy to see if you check the list of ingredients: make it a habit to do so, actually, because this way you will find out that many of the things you buy are actually unhealthy.
+Actually, make it a habit to always look at the ingredients, because this way you will find out that many of the things you buy are actually unhealthy.

+Did you know?
 Most peanut butters out there have unhealthy palm oil fat and sugar (with some having other nasties).
-That salad dressing is usually nothing but a mixture of chemicals.
+Salad dressings are usually a mixture of artificial flavors, chemicals and low-quality oils/vinegars to keep production costs low.

 Real food is very hard to come by nowadays.
 Even most of the food that we can eat in restaurants is not “real food” and it’s clearly not suited for a healthy fatty liver diet: saturated fats, fried foods, the use of ingredients that are full of preservatives and other additives – a ticking bomb for our livers.

 And all these are achieved by adding more sugar, more fat, more chemicals, resulting in a highly processed and less nutritious food which can also be proven really unhealthy.
-(References: Medical News Today, SFGate & all lists of ingredients on foods).
+(More references: Medical News Today, SFGate & all lists of ingredients on foods).

 What is this “real food” I keep talking about, then?